Brandon-Wass/Busy_B_Browser/README.md

 C:\Users\<username>\Downloads\
 ```

-3. Open command prompt and change into the project directory:
+3. Delete the .zip file, then open command prompt and change into the project directory:

 ```
 cd .\Downloads\Busy_B_Browser-main\